E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

-As mentioned above, E2S2 is proposed for sequence-to-sequence transformer models.
-To validate the effectiveness of E2S2, we mainly implement it on a representative seq2seq model, i.e., BART~\cite{lewis2020bart}.
+As mentioned above, E2S2 is proposed for seq2seq transformer models.
+To validate the effectiveness of E2S2, we mainly implement it on a representative seq2seq model, \textit{i.e.}, BART~\cite{lewis2020bart}.
 For ease of illustration, we denote the BART trained with our E2S2 strategy as E2S2-BART.
-Sequentially, we describe details of the pretraining and finetuning of E2S2-BART, respectively.
+Sequentially, we describe details of the pretraining and fine-tuning of E2S2-BART, respectively.